-Join us for an introductory, broad overview of concepts and actions you and your institution can use to advance your goals with people in your community, whether elected officials, people who work in their offices, or someone you meet in the grocery store.
+On December 12, this webinar presented introductory, broad overview of concepts and actions you and your institution can use to advance your goals with people in your community, in any country—whether elected officials, people who work in their offices, or someone you meet in the grocery store.

-This event will also include a brief summary of what’s happening in Washington, D.C., that may be of interest to U.S. science centers and museums.
+It also included a brief summary of what was happening in Washington, D.C. (at that time) that may be of interest to U.S. science centers and museums.

 - what “advocacy” is